rundeck/rundeck/docs/en/developer/02-plugins.md

 Each classname listed must be a valid "Provider Class" as defined below.

+Additionally, you should include a manifest entry to indicate the plugin file's version:

+* `Rundeck-Plugin-File-Version: 1.x`

+This version number will be used to load only the newest plugin file, if more than one provider of the same name and type is defined.

 ### Provider Classes

 A "Provider Class" is a java class that implements a particular interface and declares